The Culinary Workers Union, Medicare For All, and the Latest Cynical Attack On Bernie Sanders

 They continued, “Our health plans have been built over decades by working men and women.
 Under the ACA as interpreted by the Administration, our employees will be treated differently and not be eligible for subsidies afforded other citizens.
 As such, many employees will be relegated to second-class status and shut out of the help the law offers to for-profit insurance plans.”

-Kathy Silver, president of the Culinary Health Fund, testified [PDF], “Either we negotiate from the point of view that we are going to be at a deficit because patients are going to show up at an ER or trauma center whether we are contracted with that hospital or not.
+Kathy Silver, president of the CHF, testified [PDF], “Either we negotiate from the point of view that we are going to be at a deficit because patients are going to show up at an ER or trauma center whether we are contracted with that hospital or not.
 We have no control over that, and the patient has no control over that.
 Or, we negotiate assuming the patient could wind up in a hospital that is contracted but see a physician who is not contracted.”

 “It requires a delicate balance—trying to find the right way to negotiate, keep hospitals in network, keep doctors in network, and not put our patients at risk for extreme medical losses,” Silver added.